 USA Today reports that “there’s a difference between wanting a right and taking the step.”
 You don’t say?
 And according to “experts” in the field of same-sex research, queer people – much like straight people — vary on their views of marriage.
 SHOCKING:

 “Based on our findings, my observation is that LGBT (lesbian, gay, bisexual and transgender) people strongly support the principle of marriage equality, and for the most part they think it is a proper focus for the LGBT rights movement.
-But at the level of personal experience and desires, they are more ambivalent,” [sociologist Kathleen Hull of the University of Minnesota] says.
+But at the level of personal experience and desires, they are more ambivalent,”

 “Some gays and lesbians clearly want to get married, but others are unsure or reject marriage for themselves.
 And many LGBT people seem to have mixed views on whether marriage is a good model for same-sex relationships,” she says.

 Consitencies were reportedly noted across multiple research efforts, including those by Mary Bernstein, a sociology professor at the University of Connecticut, and a Pew research survey:

 Data from an online survey released by Pew earlier this month show that of a nationally representative sample of 1,197 LGBT respondents, 60% are currently married or would like to get married, compared with 76% of adults (both heterosexual and homosexual) in the general population.
 Of the unmarried LGBT respondents, 52% say they would like to marry in the future; 33% were unsure and 15% said they do not want to marry.

 Bernstein hypothesizes that marriage may be in and trendy now among LGBTQ folks, especially couples who have been partnered for a long time.
 But after awhile, she theorizes that the numbers of marrying same-sex couples will “level off and begin to resemble the numbers in the heterosexual population.”
 As in, on the decline.